 Performance during market volatility2

-Aims to generate high, stable income through multiple income sources.
+Aims to generate high, stable income through multiple traditional and non-traditional income sources.

 (The distribution yield is not guaranteed.
 Distribution may be paid out of capital.
 Refer to Important Note 2.)

 *Applicable to AA (USD) MDIST (G) Share class.
 A positive distribution yield does not imply a positive return.